Helping Victims Of Traumatic Brain Injuries (TBIs)

 Finding The Right Brain Injury Law Firm In Greenville

-In lawsuits involving a TBI, attorneys often work on a contingent fee basis in which clients pay no fees or expenses up front.
+In lawsuits involving a TBI, lawyers often work on a contingent fee basis in which clients pay no fees or expenses up front.
 The law ﬁrm’s compensation consists of a percentage of any monies recovered for the client.
 At Bobby Jones Law, we oﬀer a free consultation to potential clients, at which we typically discuss the facts of their case.
 If we agree to representation, we discuss the appropriate fee arrangement.

 When you’re injured, you want to focus all of your attention on getting better.
 You don’t want the hassle of legal proceedings to cause you stress or anxiety.
 You want the right personal injury law ﬁrm to handle your traumatic brain injury case.
 You need a reliable and compassionate partner who knows how to achieve the best possible outcome from a terrible situation.
 We have experience in managing traumatic brain injury cases and helping patients and their families make the best decisions.